top of page

 Arrhopalites caecus "Globular Cave Springtails"

-Ceratophysella sp "Lilac Springtails"
+Ceratophysella sp "Lilac Springtails" "Yellow Albino Springtails" "F1 Springtails" "White Albino Springtails"

-Coecobrya tenebricosa "Tropical Pink Springtails"
+Coecobrya cf. tenebricosa "Tropical Pink Springtails"

 Desoria trispinata "Blue Velvet Springtails"